Graduate Regulations and Degree Requirements

 - Medical Withdrawal: A graduate student, or where appropriate the student's legal guardian or authorized representative, may initiate the medical withdrawal process by presenting information about a disabling medical condition to the Office of Graduate Studies.
-A medical withdrawal process may additionally be initiated at the University Health Center, University Counseling Center, or the Office of the Vice President of Student Affairs.
+A medical withdrawal process may additionally be initiated at the University Health Center, University Counseling Center, or the Office of the Vice President of Student Success.

 Supporting medical documentation for a medical withdrawal will be transferred and stored in the student's medical record in the University Health Center or University Counseling Center, along with the documentation of the withdrawal.
 At the time of withdrawal the student will be informed in writing of the requirements for reentry.

 Should the University officer reviewing the request for medical withdrawal have questions about the conditions or circumstances, the situation will be referred to the Health or Counseling Center for review by the appropriate licensed practitioner.